TechWithRamaa/Deep-Learning-in-Tensorflow/README.md

 - Speeding-Neural-Network-With-Convolution
    - This CNN model effectively leverages convolutional and pooling layers for building efficient, scalable, and robust neural networks for multi-classifaction of huge image dataset
 - CNN-Happy-Sad-Image-Classification
+   - This model features a CNN for binary image classification (happy/sad) with three convolutional layers, ReLU activation, and max pooling, followed by a dense layer and sigmoid output.
+It uses the Adam optimizer and binary cross-entropy loss, with early stopping based on accuracy.